Find a Law Firm

 How does my firm apply to be on the Principality Building Society Conveyancing Panel?
 How can my firm be reinstated onto the Principality Building Society Conveyancing Panel?Find an Approved Solicitor on the Principality Building Society Conveyancing Panel

 My house is up for sale and I have a buyer.
-Does my solicitor have to be on the Principality Building Society conveyancing panel in order to deal with paying off my mortgage?
+Does my solicitor have to be on the Principality Building Society conveyancing panel in order to deal with redeeming my mortgage?

 Ordinarily, even if your lawyer is not on the Principality Building Society conveyancing panel they can still act for you on your sale. it might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently at the moment.

-Lenders such as Principality Building Society can withdraw their mortgage offer although this is unusual.
-In the unlikely event that Principality Building Society withdraw their offer they may or may not inform you or the lawyer as to the reasons why.
-There are various possible reasons but here are 5 examples:
+Lenders such as Principality Building Society can revoke their mortgage offer although this is unusual.
+If Principality Building Society withdraw their offer they may or may not inform you or the lawyer as to their reasoning.
+There are many potential reasons but here are a few examples:

 - Where to proceed with the Mortgage offer would be unlawful